anpel/restaurant-menu-manager/README.md

 At the current time only God knows why I chose to load all data with AJAX.

-My best guest would be that I ran into some issues with bootstrap table and I went with the fastest route to get it running.
+My best guess would be that I ran into some issues with bootstrap table and I went with the fastest route to get it running.